Feldberg, Baden-Württemberg: Geography

 The Feldberg municipality has the slogan "The highest in the Black Forest" and is located in the Southern Black Forest Nature Park at the Feldberg Pass.
 It is located between Wiesental (to the south) and Gutachtal (to the north).
 The largest section of the municipality is the "Falkau" area, where the town hall is located.

 Community structure

 The current Feldberg municipality includes the three former municipalities of Feldberg, Altglashütten, and Falkau and consists of 30 villages, sections, farms, and cottages and houses.

 Climate

-Feldberg has a subarctic climate (Dfc) due to its high altitude with short, cool summers and long, cold winters.
+Feldberg has a subarctic climate (Köppen: Dfc; Trewartha: Eolo) due to its high altitude with short, cool summers and long, cold winters.
 Precipitation is very high and frequent year round.